 The pool-enabled data source requires a connection factory class in order to get an actual physical connection.
-The connection factory is typically provided as part of a JDBC driver and can be a data source itself.
+The connection factory is typically provided as part of a JDBC driver, and it can also be a data source itself.
 A UCP JDBC connection pool can use any JDBC driver to create physical connections that are then maintained by the pool.
 The setConnectionFactoryClassName(String) method is used to define the connection factory for the pool-enabled data source instance.
-The following example uses Oracle's oracle.jdbc.pool.OracleDataSource connection factory class included with the JDBC driver.
-If you are using a different vendor's JDBC driver, refer to the vendor's documentation for an appropriate connection factory class.
+The following example uses the oracle.jdbc.pool.OracleDataSource connection factory class included with the Oracle JDBC driver.
+If you use a JDBC driver provided by a different vendor, then refer to the corresponding vendor documentation for an appropriate connection factory class.